-Alternatively, applicants whose studies were undertaken more than two years prior to the commencement of the program at UNSW may meet UNSW's English Language Proficiency requirements provided
+Alternatively, if your studies were undertaken more than two years prior to the commencement of the program at UNSW you may meet UNSW's English Language Proficiency requirements provided

-- they have resided in Australia or other predominately English-speaking country1 since graduation.
-Applicants will need to provide proof of residency with their application for admission.
+- you have resided in Australia or other predominately English-speaking country1 since graduation.
+You will need to provide proof of residency with your application for admission.

-All qualifications must have been undertaken no more than two years prior to the commencement of study at UNSW.
+All qualifications must have been undertaken no more than two years prior to the year of commencement of study at UNSW except for qualifications from Denmark, Sweden or Norway, which must be undertaken no more than four years prior to the year of commencement of study at UNSW.

 University Preparation Program (UPP) & UNSW Preparation Program (UNSW Prep)

 |Successful completion of the program|

 |Foundation Program from an Australian Group of Eight (Go8) University||

 Please note that the English language entry requirements are higher for the following programs:

 Education, Psychology (B+ or 85%)

 Law, Medicine, Optometry, Psychological Science (B or 80%)